 Procedures for Correcting the Record

-Your International Student Adviser may correct through SEVIS, the following technical or minor infractions:
+Your ISSS advisor may correct your record through SEVIS for the following technical or minor infractions:

 - Failure to receive prior approval and/or an amended DS-2019 before accepting an honorarium or other type of payment for engaging in a normally approvable and appropriate activity (lecture, consultation)

 - Please submit a letter from employer that includes description of work, hours, location, and dates.